What are the needs?

 Myanmar/Burma has experienced conflict in several border regions for more than six decades, leading to the displacement of tens of thousands of people.
 The country is also prone to natural disasters.

-In the northern townships of Rakhine State, the 800 000 to 1 million Rohingya people (more than 80% of the population) have been rendered stateless by the 1982 Myanmar Citizenship Law.
+In the northern townships of Rakhine State, an estimated 800 000 Rohingya people (more than 90% of the state's population) have been rendered stateless by the 1982 Myanmar Citizenship Law.
 They are deprived of their basic rights, and restrictions of movement seriously impact their livelihood and access to basic services.

-Both in Rakhine and Kachin, humanitarian access remains a problem.
+Both in the Rakhine and Kachin States, humanitarian access remains a problem.
 Lengthy and cumbersome administrative procedures hamper the ability of international aid organisations to provide life-saving assistance.

-Myanmar/Burma is also regularly exposed to cyclones, floods and earthquakes.
-In 2008, Cyclone Nargis killed some 140 000 people and destroyed thousands of homes in the Irrawaddy delta.
-In 2010, Cyclone Giri made landfall in Rakhine State, causing destruction and loss of life.
-The three main cities are located on the active Sagaing fault line, which causes concern about the possible impact of a major earthquake due to accelerated urbanisation.
+The country’s main cities of Mandalay, Sagaing, Naypyidaw, and Yangon are also located on the active Sagaing fault line, which causes concern about the possible impact of a major earthquake due to accelerated urbanisation.

 How are we helping?

-The European Commission, through its Humanitarian Aid and Civil Protection department (ECHO), has been funding relief programmes in Myanmar/Burma since 1994.
+The European Commission, through its humanitarian aid and civil protection department, has been funding relief programmes in Myanmar/Burma since 1994.